-Dr. Robertson currently practices Endocrinology with the Atlanta Diabetes Associates located at Piedmont Hospital.
+Dr. Robertson currently practices Endocrinology with the Atlanta Diabetes Associates and at Piedmont Hospital Atlanta.
 He has been with this practice since 1998.
 Previously he was in practice at the Emory Clinic for six years.
 In addition to general Endocrinology, his practice focuses on metabolic risks for cardiovascular disease and endocrine disease in transplant patients.
 He has a particular interest in thyroid disorders, osteoporosis, pituitary disease, adrenal dysfunction and complications of type 1 and type 2 disease.
 His team consists of physician assistants who have expertise in these areas as well.